okunator/Dippa/README.md

             - `tune_experiment.py` TODO
         - `utils/`
             - `data_writer.py` class for writing image and mask patches for training
-            - `file_manager.py` class for handling the downloaded data and managing the processed images and mask files and paths
+            - `file_manager.py` class for handling the downloaded data and managing all files and paths
             - `patch_extractor.py` class for extracting patches from images
         - `settings.py` A convention for building paths